ScatteredDrifter/Buran-Ortho/README.md

 # Buran-Ortho
-A 39-key orthogonal keyboard with support for two knobs, based on a rp2040
+A 39-key orthogonal keyboard with support for two knobs.
 ---

 ## Status ::